 Problematic walls are just that, right?
-Actually, when it comes to problematic walls due to foundation failure there can be two varying wall issues: bowing and leaning walls.
+Actually, when it comes to problematic walls due to foundation failure, there can be two varying wall issues: bowing and leaning walls.
 So what is the difference?
-Typically, both bowing and leaning walls are caused by the same elements, but there is enough of a difference that may change the repair process.
+Typically, both bowing and leaning walls are caused by the same elements, but there is enough difference that may change the repair process.

-In addition, it is important that a foundation expert determine whether you’re dealing with a bowing or leaning wall.
-This will help the foundation contractor in determining the exact location of damage and the underlying cause.
+In addition, a foundation expert must determine whether you’re dealing with a bowing or leaning wall.
+This will help the foundation contractor determine the exact location of damage and the underlying cause.
 A reputable contractor will want this information so that they can take the best course of action when repairing the foundation.

 Bowing Vs. Leaning Walls

 Bowed walls usually start with a horizontal crack, typically in the middle or upper portion of the wall.
-Depending on the quality of the wall, this crack may span the entire length of the wall.
+Depending on the quality of the wall, this crack may span the entire wall length.
 It is easier to detect than a leaning wall because of the formation of the cracks.
 Furthermore, you might notice horizontal cracks forming in one or more mortar joints near the bulged area.
 The widest cracks will be located at the point of the greatest inward bulging.